 In the museum, there is an interesting collection of folklore items mainly from the region of northern Corfu, objects mainly household as furniture, a loom, a traditional mill for kitchen utensils and agricultural tools of past centuries, a watermill, church supplies, and other items showing the historical evolution of Corfu since then.

-certainly exhibited are old photographs, books, and manuscripts, with the oldest of them since 1862.
+certainly exhibited are old photographs, books, and manuscripts, with the oldest dating back to 1862.

 Important exhibits also include coins from the period of the Ionian State (1799-1864)